ChatDeBlofeld/seafile-arm-docker-base/README.md

 ## Build

-> Warning: you'll probably have to deal with the -h/-d options to get something working.
-[This repository](https://github.com/jobenvil/rpi-build-seafile) can help.

 Copy the `.env.example` file to `.env`.
 Then you can either update the dotenv for your needs or use the command line arguments.

 ```